vEnhance/1802/src/eigen.typ

 which... isn't any better.
 We still don't get any solutions besides $x = y = 0$.

-At this point, you should be remembering something I told you last section: a "random" system of equations and variables usually only has a unique solution.
+At this point, you should be remembering something I told you last chapter: a "random" system of equations and variables usually only has a unique solution.
 So if I keep picking numbers out of a hat like $100$, $1000$, etc., then I'm unlikely to find anything interesting.